joeacioffi/about-me/README.md

 - 🌱 I’m currently learning: **unity, photoshop**

-- 👨‍💻 All of my projects are available at: [https://joecioffi.dev]
+- 👨‍💻 All of my projects are available at: https://joecioffi.dev

 - 💬 Ask me about: **react**

 - 📫 How to reach me: **joeacioffi@gmail.com**

-- 📄 Know about my experiences: [coming soon](coming soon)
+- 📄 Know about my experiences: https://joecioffi.dev/#about

 - ⚡ Fun fact: **I am a classically trained musician**